zammad/zammad-admin-documentation/manage/checklist.rst

 - An agent can always overwrite and adjust the checklist, it can even be deleted from the ticket.
 This applies also to checklists which are added in a ticket based on a checklist template.
+- The checklist feature is currently a standalone feature.
+That means you can't access the items or state of the checkboxes from other places in Zammad like triggers or workflows.